louiserplh/icg_2021/icg_solar_shading/Exercice5-Group17/readme.txt

 This part was a bit straightforward.
 Strong of the knowledge of previous exercices, we first computed the useful vectors to use and applied the Phong shading as done before.

 --- 5.3 ---
+This part did not give us too many issues, apart from the initial question of how to combine the gloss and cloud textures.
+The main difficulties were due to finding out how exactly the specularity should be applied.
+We are not sure if our current result is correct, but the code seems correct and we do not know how to do it differently.

+--- 5.4 ---
+Here we decided to model an apple in Blender.

+- WORKLOAD
+Tom 1/3
+Louise 1/3
+Emmanuelle 1/3